International humanitarian law and policy on

 Dialogue with armed groups

-For the past years, the ICRC estimated that tens of millions of people lived in areas controlled by non-state armed groups and thus outside of regular services provided by state-run governance systems.
-An additional but unknown number of people delve in contested areas where states and armed groups compete for control.
+For the past years, the ICRC estimated that well over 100 million of people live in areas under the full or fluid control of armed groups.
+Often, they are thus excluded from regular services provided by state-run governance systems, or reside in areas where states and armed groups compete for control.
 In situations of armed conflict or other situations of violence, people living in these areas are vulnerable and in need of protection and assistance.

-Throughout its history, and across the world, the ICRC, pursuant to its mandate and fundamental principles of neutrality and impartiality, has sought to engage with all parties to a conflict in order to secure access to vulnerable populations for essential needs and services.
+Throughout its history, and across the world, the ICRC, pursuant to its mandate and fundamental principles of neutrality and impartiality, has sought to engage with armed groups, in particular those who are parties to an armed conflict.
+Today, the ICRC has contact with well over 300 armed groups around the world.
+The purely humanitarian purpose of such engagement is to secure access to vulnerable populations to provide humanitarian assistance and protection.
 The dialogue with all weapons bearers, be they State or non-state actors, is a cornerstone of our work as a neutral and impartial humanitarian actor.
+It includes dialogue on compliance with IHL and other legal frameworks.

 The ICRC's right to offer its services does "not affect the legal status of the parties to the conflict", as stated explicitly in Common Article 3 to the Geneva Conventions.
 From a practical point of view, acceptance of an ICRC offer of services by an armed group can only come about as a result of a dialogue and a relationship of trust.